noelseo/Jobubbles/README.md

 ```

 ### Bubble Movements
-* Ability to click on bubbles that will expand to the size based on the number of the openings
+* When clicking on bubbles, they will expand to the size based on the number of the openings
-* Ability to drag bubbles and rearrange them
+* Bubbles are draggable and can be rearranged

 ![Expand](./README/expand.gif)
 ![Drag](./README/drag.gif)